AIT-brainlab/AIT-thesis-template/README.md

 zip -r thesis_name.zip AIT-thesis-template # zips the repository to thesis_name.zip
 ```

-> if you are subscribed to the premium overleaf, simply fork this repo and sync it with your forked repo
+> if you are subscribed to the premium overleaf package, simply fork this repo and sync it with your forked repo

 ### Locally compiling